someguynamedjosh/scarlet/design/equality_again.md

     1. Everything rules
     2. Check if our base is equal to rhs.
         a.
-If yes, select all substitutions in the result with targets we also substitute (also select dependencies that aren't substituted and treat them as a substitution like dep -> dep).
+If yes, select all substitutions in the result with targets we also substitute (also select targets that aren't substituted in the result and treat them as a substitution like target -> target).
             a.
-Remove those substitutions from the lhs of the result.
-            b.
-Test the equality of the value from SELF on the left and the value from the result on the right.
+Remove those substitutions from the lhs of the result. b1.
+If on rhs, test equality of the value from the substitution on the left and the value from SELF on the right. b2.
+If on lhs, test equality of the value from SELF on the left and the value from the substitution on the right. c1.
+If it's anything other than Yes, return Unknown. c2.
+If it's Yes, insert its substitutions into the result as long as the appropriate side is actually dependant on them.
         c.
-If it's anything other than Yes, return Unknown.
-            d.
-If it's Yes, insert its substitutions into the result.
-        b.
-Insert any substitutions that the base is dependent on on the other side.
-        c.
-Insert any substitutions that the substituted values in the result are dependant on on the other side.
+Insert any substitutions that the substituted values in the opposite side of the result are dependant on into those values.
         d.
 Return the modified result.
 - For uniques:
     1. Everything rules